 detector status, bias level

-dark current (old and new CCD); CCD glow (old CCD only)
+dark current (for maintenance); CCD glow (old CCD only)

 MOS (for Medusa) or IFU (for IFU and Argus)

-BIAS frames are taken in unbinned (1x1) mode, normal or low
+BIAS frames are taken in unbinned (1x1) mode, normal, high or low gain.

 The flux STD data are regularly taken for the Argus and IFU settings.

-month, to monitor the status of the detector.
-They come in pairs with exposure
+monitor the status of the detector.
+They come in pairs with exposure times

 required for science reduction.

-After production and certification, the calibration products are renamed
+After production and certification, the calibration products are archived.

-with a user-friendly scheme which includes type, creation date and relevant setting
+a scheme including type, creation date and relevant setting

-where the mutual dependencies of products and raw frames are respected.
+the mutual dependencies of products and raw frames are respected.
 The proper

-sequence of all these production steps is called the calibration
+sequence of all these production steps is called the calibration cascade.
+It

 Within that cascade, all products are checked with respect to their quality

-is not only generated using an arbitrary quality-checked localization
+not only generated using an arbitrary quality-checked localization solution,

-products but standard solutions manufactured by QC Garching and possibly several
+standard solutions created by QC Garching and possibly